bcace/tay/README.md

 ## Multithreading

-[Readers-writers](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) problem is a common concurrency problem, and, as elaborated in [ochre](https://github.com/bcace/ochre), in ABM simulations we can solve the problem of concurrent read and write by double-buffering, and the *results* of multiple concurrent writes by using only commutative operations, but we still have to make sure that even those commutative writes don't actually happen at the same time.
+[Readers-writers](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) problem is a common concurrency problem, and, as elaborated in [ochre](https://github.com/bcace/ochre) in ABM simulations we can solve the problem of concurrent read and write by double-buffering, and ensure correct *results* of multiple concurrent writes by using only commutative operations, but we still have to make sure that those commutative writes don't actually happen at the same time.

-For this we can introduce the notion of a *see* agent interaction, a piece of code that describes interaction between two agents where one of those agents "perceives" the other.
+For this we can introduce a notion of a *see* agent interaction, a piece of code that describes interaction between two agents where one of those agents "perceives" the other.
 So both agents have their distinct roles in the context of that interaction: *seer* agent whose state changes as a result of that interaction (by a commutative write), and a *seen* agent whose state is read-only (in that thread, in another thread that same agent can have the role of the *seer* agent and because of double-buffering whatever writes happen in the second thread won't clash with any reads from the first thread).

-Once we have the interaction code where we know which of the two agents is read-only and which changes state, we can schedule that code to be executed in multiple threads, we only have to make sure that an agent is a *seer* agent only in one thread, but can be a *seen* agent in multiple other threads.
+Once we have the interaction code where we know which of the two agents is read-only and which changes state, we can schedule that code to be executed in multiple threads, we only have to make sure that an agent is a *seer* agent only in one thread, but can be a *seen* agent in multiple threads.

+Between interaction sections of a simulation step agents sometimes need action (*act*) passes, pieces of code that describe what each agent does by itself, usually to perform the *swap* phase of a double-buffered perception and then act on the perceived information.
+Since there is no interaction between agents at this time, these passes can be trivially multithreaded.

+> Since *act* pass is O(n), where worst case for a *see* phase is O(n^2) it's not usually that important to multithread the *act* phase, but there could be cases where the *act* code is so complicated and slow that the whole pass starts competing with the *see* passes for time, so we do it anyway.

 ## Tree